Amin-MAG/My-Notes/OOD 93469a64e6e243b3a47c49df5394721a/The Final Exam 40ff877ac94b4fdda929476bed0df85c.md

 Pros

+- Late Binding: Services can be swapped with other services without recompiling code.
+- Extensibility
 - Reduces the overall cost of changing the system
 - Classes are more modular
 - Introduces abstraction layers.
 Increases Single Responsibilities of classes.